IncludeSecurity/Memory-Safety-Detector-Rulepack/README.md

 * FFI Detected (Ruby and C should never touch!)
     * FFI could potentially be used to run C code, which is not memory safe.
 Since this could potentially introduce vulnerabilities, this is not allowed!

-We hope these tools will help to identify possible locations in which vulnerabilities might potentially exist.
-Of course, this is just the start, and additional rules to catch even more cases could further enhance this ruleset!

 ### How do I use this to see if my code might possibly be vulnerable?

 Once you've installed [Semgrep](https://semgrep.dev/), you can download the YAML file in this repo and reference it using a command like the following: